gregborane/parse_any_chemical_file/readme.md

 ## Reasons

-I am tired of parsing manually files after each project so here it is a parser for file type.
+I am tired of parsing manually files after each projects so here it is a parser for file type.

-Long term project is to contain all extensions with the bare minimum extractions informations :
+Long term project is to contain all extensions with maximum extraction informations from a file type:

 - Atoms,
 - Coordinates,
 - Bonds,
 - Charges